AMIGA-IAA/hcg_global_hi_analysis/README.md

 If your system does not meet the minimum requirements and prerequistites, or if, for example, you only intend to reproduce a few figures from the paper, then we suggest launching this repository in the [Binder](https://mybinder.org/) service by clicking the following button: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AMIGA-IAA/hcg_global_hi_analysis/HEAD).
 You can also try the [![Binder](https://binder.notebooks.egi.eu/badge_logo.svg)](https://binder.notebooks.egi.eu/v2/gh/AMIGA-IAA/hcg_global_hi_analysis/binder) offered by [EGI](https://marketplace.eosc-portal.eu/services/egi-notebooks).

-However, we note that because of the large volume of data contained in the associated [Zenodo repository](https://doi.org/10.5281/zenodo.6366659) it is not possible to populate the Binder container it.
+However, we note that because of the large volume of data contained in the associated [Zenodo repository](https://doi.org/10.5281/zenodo.6366659) it is not possible to prepare the Binder container with all the data included.
 Instead, it is required that you download the data manually by opening a `Terminal` when JupyterLab starts in Binder and run the following commands:

 ```
 zenodo_get -r 6366659